digiltd/oh-rtd-test/Insteon-Hub-Binding.md

 ## input_ubyte bindingType

 Insteon reports analog device values as a number from 0 to 255.  input_ubyte reports this value of the associated device as a Number to the openhab bus.
 This bindingType is read-only.
+For input as a percentage from 0 to 100, use the dimmer bindingType.

 Example:

     Number Num1 "Depth Sensor" { insteonhub = "device=33.CC.33, bindingType=input_ubyte" }

-## input_percent bindingType

-Insteon reports analog device values as a number from 0 to 255.  input_percent scales this number to a range of 0 to 100 and reports this value as a number on the openhab bus.
-This bindingType is read-only.

-Example:

-    Number Num1 "Depth Sensor" { insteonhub = "device=44.DD.44, bindingType=input_percent" }

 ## Multiple Hubs